hereticjsorg/heretic/manual/deploy.md

 ## Standalone

 The *dist* directory may work in standalone mode.
 This means that it's the only directory which might be copied to the production server (no *node_modules* and other directories are required in order to run).
-To do this: put *system.js* and *website.json* directly to the *dist* directory along with *server.js* file.

 However, it's recommended to keep the file structure as-is, because that's how you may simplify your updates and website rebuilds.